-Other special adult programs that were held in 2013 were:
+Other special adult programs that were held in 2014 were:

-- One Book South Dakota discussion and author presentation

-- Author talks and book signings by several authors, some who were local/regional
+- One Book South Dakota discussion and author presentation - Author talks and book signings by several authors, some who were local/regional - Big Bang Theory trivia night

-- Call of Dudy, the Czech bagpiper

-- Civilian Conservation Corps (CCC) program

-- Friends of the Library's Gourmet Guys

-We continued to hold the following classes: Intro to Facebook, Intro to Pinterest, Advanced Facebook, Kindle 101 and Nook 101.
+We continued to hold the following classes: Intro to Facebook, Intro to Pinterest, Advanced Facebook, and eBooks 101.
 Several sessions of each of these classes were held and very well attended.
-We then moved into the "Book A Librarian" program that allowed patrons to book time with librarians to get one-on-one help with their devices and computer applications.
+We then moved into the "Book A Librarian" program that allows patrons to book time with librarians to get one-on-one help with their devices and computer applications.

-Two new family programs that took place in 2013 were two sessions of the Bully documentary that was followed by a discussion facilitated by a counselor and police officer.
-During one of the sessions, the public school also provided valuable input.
-Drop Everything and Read (D.E.A.R.) day in celebration of author Beverly Cleary's birthday was held in April.
-We offered a comfy reading chair to City employees and Commissioners, Library Board of Trustee members and the general public to fill our "reading chair" the entire time we were open on April 12.
+We held Drop Everything and Read (D.E.A.R.) day in celebration of author Beverly Cleary's birthday in April.
+We offered a comfy reading chair to City employees and Commissioners, Library Board of Trustee members and the general public to fill our "reading chair" the entire time we were open on April 11 and 12.

-Story time continues to be held three times per week with Baby and Me lap sit and toddler time each being held once per week.
+Story time is held three times per week and we offer a morning and evening toddler time on Tuesdays.
 Attendance continues to rise and we hear many positive comments from parents.
 It is exciting to watch the infants and moms during the session and listen to the moms socialize after the story times are over.
 The library is their "gathering place."